Lessons learned from over 15 years of of teaching a VR/AR design course

 Jesse Schell shares lessons derived from a thousand student projects he saw while teaching the Building Virtual Worlds and Game Design course at Carnegie Mellon

-"More and more people are understanding that being able to reach into a virtual world greatly increases sense of being there," says Schell.
-He shows several student projects that illustrate this game.
+"More and more people are understanding that being able to reach into a virtual world greatly increases [the] sense of being there," says Schell.
+He shows several student projects that illustrate this idea.
 One was a sort of puzzle game that played out on a giant object like a Rubik's cube, and required players to spin and twist it to reach their goals and dodge enemies.
 Another was a VR version of Tetris, which Schell says was successful because it placed players up close to the falling blocks, so they had to look upwards to see what was coming and look downwards to place the blocks, using both hands to do so.

-student Tetris VR project
+Student Tetris VR project

 He also showed off a student project that superimposed live video footage of a player's hands over the game world.
 "It's so powerful to see real footage of your hands in the game," says Schell.